-The Authority administers six enterprise funds: Expressway System, Stadium Facility, Expressway Parking Deck, and Main Street Station are considered major funds.
-Second Street Parking Facility and Carytown Parking Facilities are combined as other non-major funds.
+The Authority administers three enterprise funds: Expressway System, Stadium Facility, and Main Street Station are considered major funds.
 Each enterprise fund is used to separate the Authority's resources and liabilities by facility.
 The Authority also maintains two sub-funds: Repair and Contingency and Central Administration.
-These sub-funds are incorporated into the six enterprise funds at year-end.